About | David McQueen

 The BRAVE Leader

-A book that codifies much of the thinking behind my work with senior leaders, particularly around clarity under pressure, ethical courage, and leadership judgement.
+A book that codifies much of the thinking behind the advisory work, particularly around clarity under pressure, ethical courage, and leadership judgement.

-The ideas introduced in the book underpin my speaking, advisory, and counsel work today, providing a shared language for leadership behaviour and decision-making at senior levels.
-It exists to be used — in boardrooms, leadership teams, and moments where responsibility cannot be deferred.
+The ideas introduced in the book underpin the speaking, advisory, and programme work today, providing a shared language for leadership behaviour and decision-making at senior levels.
+It exists to be used in boardrooms, leadership teams, and moments where responsibility cannot be deferred.

 The BRAVE methodology gives leaders a shared language for the moments where behaviour and values are tested most.